• Skip to main content

 Crane Lake Hike

-• Crane parking lot showing metal cranes on each side of the road.
+Crane parking lot showing metal cranes on each side of the road.

-• A sign that says Crane Lake Reclamation Area.
+A sign that says Crane Lake Reclamation Area.

-• A narrow gravel trail that leads in the bush with trees on both sides.
+A narrow gravel trail that leads in the bush with trees on both sides.

-• Crane Lake is part of the hiking trails in Fort McMurray.
+Crane Lake is part of the hiking trails in Fort McMurray.
 This sign shows the numerous ducks that can be seen.

-• Bird shelters with numbers on them.
+Bird shelters with numbers on them.
 This one says number 7.

 Poorly Maintained Trail

-A map indicates that it’s possible to go around the entire lake.
-Unfortunately, when we were there and left the lake view to go further in the bush, the trail became tough to traverse with tall grass overtaking the entire trail.
-It was poorly maintained, which you can see when scrolling through the pictures.
+Unfortunately, when we were there, we left the lake view to go farther into the bush, and the trail became difficult to traverse as tall grass overtook it.
+It was poorly maintained.
 Kris and I weren’t able to go very far.
-We felt that there was a high chance to encounter a black bear, which is a risk we didn’t want to take, even with our bear horn.
+We felt there was a high chance of encountering a black bear, which is a risk we didn’t want to take, even with our bear horn, so we turned around.

-Matcheetawin Discovery Hiking Trails Fort McMurray
+Matcheetawin Discovery Hiking Trails, Fort McMurray

 A sign showing Matcheetawin Discovery Hiking Trails near Fort McMurray.